This roasted cauliflower is charred in the oven with rosemary and parmesan and comes out so sweet and savory you’ll want to make it for every meal.

 What to Serve Roasted Cauliflower With

 Like this recipe?
 We’d love for you to share it on your Pinterest board!
 Click to follow our Pinterest boards so you can find all our recipes!

-Roasted Garlic Cauliflower with Parmesan
+Roasted Cauliflower with Rosemary and Parmesan

-- 2 tbsp olive oil or butter melted
+- 2 tbsp olive oil

-- ½ cup shredded Parmesan
+- 1/2 cup shredded Parmesan shredded

 - Preheat oven to 400 degrees F.